Non-discrimination, equal treatment and gender equality

 - Non-discrimination, equal treatment and gender equality issues are regulated by the Labour Code which sets out the rules on:

-- working time and rest time
+- working time and rest time;

 - compensation for damages (mainly through work injuries or work-related diseases).

-Employers with more than 25 employees on the payroll must employ persons with physical disabilities.
+Employers with more than 25 employees on the payroll must employ persons with disabilities.
 These persons should account for 4% of the overall workforce.

 Health and safety at work

-Sickness insurance is intended for employed persons and the aim is to provide these persons with financial payments in periods when they lose their income from employment e.g. for reasons of sickness, maternity or caring for a member of the household.
+Sickness insurance is intended for employed persons and the aim is to provide these persons with financial payments in periods when they lose their income from employment e.g. for reasons of sickness, maternity or caring for a member of their household.

 Information on employment and contracts of employment is available on the following links: